bennettslin/bennett_work_app/MORE_TODO_NOTES.md

         * Depths: ears, eyes, and nose
         * Floor: ears, eyes, and nose
 * Set up computer for Chris
+* BYCombo
+    * Mission statement is historical consequence
+* Indie rock's instinct is that you can hack history
+    * Like Trump movement

 # TODO at parents
 * Ant traps